Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 RapiseLauncher will run the test set same number of times as data rows in the input file.
 Every column name will become a global parameter passed to a test case.

+!!! note
+    Besides attachments there is an option to use a file stored in the same Git repository as the testing framework.
+You may type a path to it in the `Input data` custom property.
+The path should contain `%GITROOT%` placeholder, e.g.:

+    ```
+    %GITROOT%\Data\Logins.xlsx
+    ```

 ## How to Open

 To open the dashboard use [main menu](/Guide/menu_and_toolbars/#view) View > Spira Dashboard.
 If you wish Rapise to open the dashboard automatically on startup - open the [Rapise Settings](/Guide/options_dialog/#settings) dialog and set `ShowDashboardOnStartup` flag to `true`.